 The most popular fishing reel for beginners is the spinning reel.
 Folk who like to use light lures and bait would find this reel comfortable to use.
 With a spinning reel, you can cast both heavy and light lures.
-They can be tricky to learn for beginners so we have hunted down a pro angler to teach everyone how to cast a spinning reel.
+For beginners, they can be tricky to learn, so we have hunted down a pro angler to teach everyone how to cast a spinning reel.

-Nowadays, there are a bunch of modern spinning reels available and its hard to find out the best one, because each of them comes with different features and capabilities.
+Nowadays, there are a bunch of modern spinning reels available, and it’s hard to find the best one because each of them comes with different features and capabilities.

-However, the purpose of having a spinning reel fails if you don’t know how to properly use it.
-In this lesson, I will clearly show you the basics through to advance way of how to cast your spinning reel.
+However, the purpose of having a spinning reel fails if you don’t know how to use it properly.
+In this lesson, I will clearly show you the basics through to the advanced way of how to cast your spinning reel.
 When you are passionate enough about the world of fishing, I guarantee this journey will be very exciting and rewarding.

 Let’s get started: